GreengageDB/madlib/ReadMe_Build.txt

 Please read all sections marked with **.
 All others are optional and provide background information.

-MADlib 2.X requires python version 3.9.
-Other python 3 versions might work as well.
+MADlib 2.X requires python version 3.9 or higher.
 Python 2.x is not supported.

 MADlib requires the [GNU M4 Unix macro processor](https://www.gnu.org/software/m4/m4.html) which must be present for installation to succeed.